art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/posters.md

 ## Submission Instructions

-We encourage participants to submit their research to _Link_ in the form of a short paper (2-4 pages, excluding references)  following the template and format guidelines given in the [IEEE Robotics and Automation Society](https://ras.papercept.net/conferences/support/support.php).
+We encourage participants to submit their research via [this Link](https://openreview.net/group?id=IEEE.org/IROS/2025/Workshop/TARo#tab-your-consoles) in the form of a short paper (2-4 pages, excluding references), following the template and format guidelines given in the [IEEE Robotics and Automation Society](https://ras.papercept.net/conferences/support/support.php).

 Presenting already accepted work is also encouraged.
 In this case, authors should submit the accpted manuscript along with a poster summarizing their research.